acekyd/made-in-nigeria/contributing.md

 To add a new project to the collection, please ensure they meet the following requirements arranged in order of importance

-* The project must be made in Nigeria as the name implies :grin:
+* The project must be made in Nigeria as the name implies :grin:.

 * The project must be open source.